The 7 Mystic Onsen

 ICHINO-YU ICHINO-YU

 The architecture resembles that of a kabuki theater and is a popular bathhouse landmark.
 This bathhouse features a cave made of natural boulders and soft ambient lighting, perfect for those wanting a calm and relaxing soak.
-Come and see why this bath is called “Ichino-yu (number one bath)”, a name given by a well-known doctor of the Edo era, after he had experienced the positive effects of the waters firsthand.
+Come and see why this bath is called “Ichino-yu (number one bath)”, a name given by a well-known doctor in the 1700s, after he had experienced the positive effects of the waters firsthand.

 YANAGI-YU